lffw001/rurima/README.md

 [gzip-static](https://github.com/Moe-sushi/gzip-static)
 [file-static](https://github.com/Moe-sushi/file-static)
 rurima need `curl` for downloading images, you can find a third party build here (Thanks stunnel) [stunnel/static-curl](https://github.com/stunnel/static-curl).
+rurima need `sha256sum` for checking downloaded file from dockerhub, use `--fallback` option can disable this.
 rurima also need proot if you are unpacking rootfs without root privileges, you can find it by the following way:
 First, you know your cpu arch, then, for example for aarch64:
 ```sh